£30,000 pa for up to two years

 Research at the National Maritime Museum

 The National Maritime Museum holds well over two million maritime-related objects in its collections, the vast majority of which are manuscripts.
-The collections stretch from the Tudor period to the present day with the greatest strengths lying in the 18th and 19th centuries.
+The collections stretch from the Tudor period to the present day.
 The non-manuscript collections include: oil paintings, prints and drawings, charts, maps and atlases, ship plans and ship models, historic photographs, clocks and chronometers, navigational, astronomical and scientific instruments, weapons, uniforms, flags and artefacts.

 The Museum’s collections have long been considered of central importance to the study of naval and maritime history.
 More recently, the Museum has been active in its support of the growing interdisciplinary approaches to maritime history through its own curatorial research and its fellowship, conference, seminar and publication programmes.

 The award in January 2006 of Independent Research Organization status from the Arts and Humanities Research Council, has given the Museum the opportunity to become more actively involved in taking forward this agenda.
 Its aim is to generate high-quality research on its collections and enable a broad range of outcomes from academic research.
 More information on the Museum’s strategic aims for research can be found on our research strategy pages.